JohnKeysCloud/battleship/src/ts/bs-fleet-factory/bs-fleet-factory.md

 **✨ Side Note:**

-Using the intersection operator would result in an empty type because it'd be impossible for a string to simultaneously be multiple different strings.
-In other words, for example, there is no **single string** that satisfies being both '`carrier`' and '`battleship`':
+Using the intersection operator (`&`) would result in an empty type because its impossible for a string to simultaneously be multiple unique strings.
+In other words, there is no **single string** that satisfies being both '`carrier`' and '`battleship`':

 ``` typescript
 type Carrier = 'carrier';